01 of 11

 If you are a dog lover, this might come as a shock: Not everyone loves dogs.
 In fact, some people downright despise dogs.

 Dog lovers are never going to change the minds of some people.
 Certain people are going to keep hating dogs no matter what.
-However, some non-dog-lovers might be swayed if they can see that dogs can actually be wonderful creatures.
+However, some non-dog-lovers might be swayed if they can see that dogs can actually be wonderful animals.

 Even most dog lovers can still admit that certain dogs and their owners are infuriating!
 There are some good reasons why some people really, really don’t like dogs.
 Are you guilty of any of these offenses?Continue to 2 of 11 below.